bertsky/workflow-configuration/README.md

  -D|--dump        just print the transformation stylesheet (XSL) -h|--help        just show this message

-Open PAGE-XML file FILE (or stdin) and apply the XSL transformation "<NAME>.xsl" Write the result to stdout, unless...
+Open PAGE-XML file FILE (or stdin) and apply the XSL transformation "NAME.xsl" Write the result to stdout, unless...
  -i / --inplace is given - in which case the result is written back to the
                            file silently, or